 In order to make the samples as representative as possible, some truncation was necessary.
-Examples include elimination of all personal imports, unusually small or large c.i.f. values that couldn't be accounted for by weight or decimal errors, and any imports with a total weight of less than 10 kilograms for a given shipment.
+Examples include elimination of all personal imports for non-commercial purpose, unusually small or large c.i.f. values that couldn't be accounted for by weight